Luna Leadville Pacer Review

 The best application for the Leadville Pacer is barefoot-inspired trail running.
 They would be best suited for experienced trail runners who already have experience in minimalist footwear who are looking for one of the thinnest and lightest options out there.
 While they would make a reasonable all-around option, they struggle when our testers put them up against more rugged terrain.

-With a list price of $90, this model falls near the middle of our lineup.
+This models list price falls near the middle of our lineup.
 If used for their intended purpose of trail running, we could see them lasting for a long time.
 Because of their minimalist design, there aren't many parts or materials to wear out.
 If you are a minimalist trail runner looking to go lighter, these could be an intriguing option.

 The Luna Leadville Pacer is a barefoot-inspired running sandal that takes minimalism to the extreme.
 With just a thin rubber sole between you and the ground, these offer unbelievable trail feel.
 For users looking for an all-around rugged hiking and adventure shoe, you will likely run into limitations with this model.
 But as the lightest product in our test, it will give experienced barefoot runners an intriguing option.